loudoweb/fabula/README.md

 > What about Ink?

 Ink is very powerful and packed up with different features.
 It's moreover far more complete than the current version of Fabula.
 That being said, you need to learn its scripting language and if you don't use it often, it can take some time to jump in.
-On the other and, using xml is closer to a natural language since you use keyword such as **event**, **choice** and **if** instead of special characters like *, and you are easily lost when using multiple conditionals in the same line.
+On the other and, using xml is closer to a natural language since you use keyword such as **event**, **choice** and **if** instead of special characters like *, - or +, and you are easily lost when using multiple conditionals in the same line.
 So I think Fabula is more straigh forward.
 Finally, to compete with Ink and its tools Inkly, Fabula needs a set of tools to write easily without a hitch.

 Here is a taste of the xml, remember that you can [unlock autocompletion](#autocompletion-with-xsd) on your IDE.